 While neither of these laptops stands out in the crowd, the XPS 15 does look more modern thanks to significantly smaller bezels.
 The chassis are both roughly the same size, though, and while the XPS 15 is thinner at 0.66 inches versus 0.7 inches, the ThinkPad X1 Extreme Gen 2 is lighter at 3.76 pounds versus 4.5 pounds.

 You’ll enjoy the keyboards on both of these laptops, thanks to plenty of travel and snappy, precise mechanisms.
 ThinkPad lovers will swear by the X1 Extreme’s keyboard, though, and we tend to agree that it’s among the best.
 Both touchpads are reasonably sized and utilize Microsoft Precision drivers for accurate and reliable Windows 10 multitouch gestures, and, as usual, the ThinkPad sports the red TrackPoint nubbin in the middle of the keyboard for those ThinkPad fans who can’t give it up.
-Both laptops can be configured with touch and non-touch displays
+Both

 As expected for the class, both laptops enjoy decent connectivity — although the ThinkPad wins out.
 The XPS 15 has two USB-A 3.1 ports, a single USB-C port Thunderbolt 3 support, and a full-size HDMI port, which is very good.
 But the X1 Extreme Gen 2 has two USB-C Thunderbolt 3 ports, a gigabit Ethernet connection (that unfortunately requires a dongle), two USB-A 3.1 ports, and a full-size SD card reader.
 A Smart Card reader can be configured for extra security.
-Both laptops support the latest Wi-Fi 6 wireless connectivity along with Bluetooth 5.
+Both

 The ThinkPad X1 Extreme Gen 2 has better connectivity, while the XPS 15 has a more modern look and feel.